powercord-org/powercord-backend/docs/1-your-first-plugin/0-basics.md

 ### Wait, but how can I use CSS in my plugin?
 It's super simple: you simply import it.
 No questions added.
 You can import plain css, scss, less or stylus files and Powercord will take care of them for you.
-Note that we recommend using plain css for small needs, for performance reasons.

 ###### Importing a stylesheet
 ```js
 import 'style.css' // As easy as that!
 ```

+Since importing CSS files is done directly in JS, we recommend splitting your CSS files when applicable (e.g. each component get its own CSS file).
+We also recommend using plain CSS for small needs, as passing styles through a preprocessor can slow down plugin startup a bit.

 #### And how to un-import?
 You can't.
 If you need to remove a stylesheet at runtime, you mostly did something wrong or are attempting to do